 Proper breathing is what makes yoga, well, yoga.
-Attention to breath is what transforms mere exercises into a dynamic practice that helps us to understand our true nature.
+Paying attention to our breath is what transforms mere exercises into a dynamic practice that helps us to understand our true nature.
+Our breath is the gauge that we use to know if we’ve gone to far and the anchor that keeps us present in the moment.
 But before going too deep, let’s take a look at what it takes to breathe well during yoga practice.

 The three-part breath is the best way to experience breathing with the diaphragm.
 Begin seated (or reclined on your back) with your hands on your belly.